Saturday, December 4, 2021

 McDowell Mountain Regional Park offers 76 individual sites for tent or RV camping.
 Each site has a large parking area to accommodate up to a 45′ RV and is a “Developed Site,” with water and electrical hook-ups, dump station, a picnic table and a barbecue fire ring.
 All restrooms offer flush toilets and showers.
 The south loop of the campground also offers handicapped-accessible restrooms.
 All sites in the campground are available on a first-come, first-served basis.
 Camping Fees

 You may also camp with us on Friday night at the start/finish.
 Camping passes for Friday night run $22 which includes your vehicle entry and may be purchased at the entry gate or visitors center.
+You may also pay $22 to stay Saturday night as well.

 From central Phoenix, take Loop 202 east to Beeline Highway (SR 87).
 Continue northeast on SR 87 to Shea Blvd.
 Travel west on Shea Blvd. to Saguaro Blvd.; turn north.
 Continue through Town of Fountain Hills to Fountain Hills Blvd; turn right and travel four miles to the McDowell Mountain Regional Park entrance.